Pillar 3 Disclosure

 Because of the nature of our operation and business scope, we do not routinely expect to be materially exposed to Credit Risk, Insurance Risk, Concentration Risk, Securitisation Risk, and Pension Obligation Risk.
 Although interest is not a material direct risk, variations in rates may have an impact on our profitability from interest earned on cash balances.

-We aim to maintain capital equivalent to 350% of the minimum capital adequacy requirement and manage the firm with an approach that seeks to minimise or mitigate identified risks that we are exposed to.
-The business aims to utilise working capital to its maximum potential to grow the firm and meet our business targets, always recognising the importance of the balance between regulatory capital and making sound business judgements.
+We aim to maintain enough capital to exceed minimum capital adequacy requirements; the Firm is managed with an approach that seeks to minimise or mitigate identified risks that we are exposed to.
+The business aims to utilise working capital to its maximum potential to grow the Firm and meet our business targets, always recognising the importance of the balance between regulatory capital and making sound business judgements.

 Capital Adequacy and ICAAP

-Where risks can be mitigated by capital, we have adopted the reporting requirements for Pillar 1 but where the Board considers that the Pillar 1 calculations do not adequately reflect the risks, additional capital is added in Pillar 2.
+Where risks can be mitigated by capital, we have adopted the CRD IV reporting requirements for Pillar 1.
+Where the Board considers that the Pillar 1 calculations do not adequately reflect the risk, additional capital is added on in Pillar 2.

 We must maintain at all times capital resources equal to or in excess of the Pillar 1 requirement.